oqnunes/marvel-app/README.md

  - [ ] Pagination with [react-router-dom](https://reactrouter.com/web/guides/quick-start).
  - [ ] Return the Comic Pictures, instead of just the list with the names.
  - [ ] Mobile Responsive.
+ - [ ] Handle error with try/catch on axios requests.

 <br />